shaxxx/Signalmeter2/docs/using.md

 - watch streams

 ## Changing channels (ZAP)
-Each time you connect you'll get list of bouquets from the devices automatically.
-Taping on bouquet name will show you list of services in that bouquet.
+Each time you connect you'll get list of bouquets from the device automatically.
+Taping on a bouquet name will show you list of services in that bouquet.
 Markers (headers) are colored darker.
 If currently selected service is in selected bouquet it will be highlighted.

 Taping on service name will zap (change) current channel and switch you to Signal monitor page.